SAP/spartacus-docs/_pages/fsa/features/claims/claims-details-page.md

 #### Roles and Persons Involved

-A list of all persons involved in a claim is also presented on the Claims Details page.
+A list of all persons involved in a claim can also be presented on the Claims Details page.
 For each person, the following information is displayed:

 - Role (e.g. policyholder, claimant, payee)
 - Name